kiamesdavies/money-transfer/README.md

 Final Thoughts
 ===
+Give Credit command an higher priority and use priority mail box

 The read side of this application was not written and can easily be implemented using `Akka Persistence Query`, okay maybe I should have said CRS and not CQRS :laughing:
 <br/>